 PE and Sports Clothing Kit List

 None of these items should have logo’s/branding i.e. Nike, Adidas.
-Plain items only are required.
+Plain generic items only are required.

 Children wear uniform across the school week, bringing their PE kit in every Monday and taking it home on a Friday to be washed.
 It is therefore essential that every child has items in school to access the curriculum.

 The wearing of jewellery is not permitted.
-Rings, dangling earrings and necklaces can be dangerous.
-1 x small plain ball stud earring in each lobe and watches are allowed, but must be removed for PE and sports activities.
+Rings, dangling earrings and necklaces in particular can be dangerous.
+1 x small plain ball stud earring in each lobe and watches are allowed (not with photo taking abilities), but must be removed for PE and sports activities.
 Nose studs, retainers or body piercings are not allowed.

 Hair should be modest in style and colour - nothing less than grade two.
 Bows larger than 6cm will not be allowed.
 Hair longer than shoulder length must be tied back.

-There should be no snoods, hats, sunglasses or neckerchiefs during learning time and no makeup or nail varnish.
+There should be no snoods, hats, sunglasses or neckerchiefs and no makeup or nail varnish.

-Our school uniform can be purchased from two suppliers:
+School uniform requiring the school logo can be purchased from two suppliers:

 • Skoolkit - www.skoolkit.co.uk, 15 Church Street, Basingstoke Town Centre